 A business thank you letter should follow a standard business format and be written with a professional tone.
-The main focus is to thank the recipient for something.
+The focus is to thank the recipient for something.
 This may be a meeting, purchase or even a phone conversation.

 Thank You Letter Format

 A thank you letter does not have to be lengthy.
 In fact, a letter that is to the point is often much more appreciated.
 Most business people are busy and don't have time to waste.
 A letter that gets to the point, says what needs to be said, and closes is ideal.
-Your thank you letter should include:
+Your letter should include:

 - Paragraph 2.The second paragraph should include more detail regarding the meeting, purchase or whatever event led to your appreciation.
 These details should offer enough background information to be sure it is clear to the recipient who you are and why you are thanking them.
 (This may be two paragraphs if needed.)

 - Closing paragraph: In closing, you may thank the person one more time with wording such as: